NotAC0W/gdb-scripts/README.md

 ### wasm.py

-Adds the command "wasm" to gdb that replaces the code from the current programm counter onwards with the assembler code passed.
+Write assembler on the fly into memory wasm                              - Shows context used wasm <assembler code ... >        - Write at current $pc wasm <addr> <assembler code ... > - Write at address <addr>
+wasm context <context>            - Set context for pwntools asm to <context>. no argument unsets context

 Requires pwnlib / pwntools to be installed

 ```GDB